axkr/ease_symja/readme.md

  ![Symja Editor syntax highlighting](ease_symja2.png)

-The `*.sym` file extension can also run as an EASE launch configuration
+The `*.sym` file extension can also be started as a Symja Script (EASE Script) launch configuration.
+The Script runs independent from the *Symja Script Shell* view

  ![Symja launch configuration](ease_symja3.png)